smileformylove/smileformylove.github.io/index.md

 Now I work at Ubiquitous Artificial General Intelligence Group of TeleAI for multi-modal signal representation, understanding, and AICodec(end-to-end image and video compression) after two years experience at Sensetime Research and half year at Xiaohongshu MediaLab .
 Before these I was intern at Huawei Cloud and Alibaba Cloud during postgraduate studies.
 I received bachelor's and a master's degree at Shanghai Jiao Tong University.
 I major in data compression, video compression and signal processing advised by Prof. Hongkai Xiong and Prof. Wenrui Dai at [MIN lab](https://min.sjtu.edu.cn/).
 You can find my publications [here](https://scholar.google.com/citations?user=ua29MrwAAAAJ&hl=de) with CVPR, ICML, DCC, ICIP, VCIP, EACL, and I also serve as a reviewer for CVPR, ICCV, AAAI, ACL and EMNLP.

 I believe **compression is to represent the world**.
 My current research focuses on the representation of **Multi-Modal Signals Processing**, including image, video, text and audio to verify **everything is embedding** or **everything is token**.
-While my major job now is for image or video processing and accelerate the progress of the deployment for AICodec.
+While my major job now is to uncover the relationship between compression and generation within multi-modal signal.

 ---

 ## News and Updates

+- **Nov 2024**: New Job!
+I will serve as a scientist at TeleAI.

 - **Nov 2024**: Attendence at CCF Young Computer Scientist & Engineers Forum(YOCSEF) in Heiei to discuss about the future of [AI-based image and video compression](https://mp.weixin.qq.com/s/FLwFMvz_fQr41FXdcXyH7Q).